"Classic Retro League" Constitution

 5. Schedule & Player Rest

-A. Each team will play a 162 game schedule, consisting of 81 home games and 81 away games, played ove the course of 27 weeks (6 games/week x 27 weeks).
+A. Each team will play a 162 game schedule, consisting of 81 home games and 81 away games, played over the course of 27 weeks (6 games/week x 27 weeks).

 B. Each week will consist of a "home and home" series versus your opponent.
 The week will consist of two 3-game series.
-One day of rest will be given on the schedule after each "home and home" series.
-Word of caution: manage the pitching staff wisely... no other days of rest will be given during the regular season.
+One day of rest (built into the schedule) will be given after each, 6-game "home and home" series.
+Manual "Days Off" are not permitted, Word of caution: manage the pitching staff wisely... no other days of rest will be given during the regular season.

 6. Game Play & Game Files